 A Place to Call Home

-UC Merced is proud to guarantee housing to all incoming first year and transfer students who meet the necessary application and contracting deadlines stated on housing.ucmerced.edu.
+UC Merced is proud to provide priority to all incoming first year and transfer students who meet the necessary application and contracting deadlines stated on housing.ucmerced.edu.

 Take a virtual tour: housing.ucmerced.edu/tour